PDF 223 KB

-Early Childhood services and immunisation requirements parents and carers FAQs
+Early Childhood services and immunisation requirements parents and carers frequently asked questions

 Following changes to the South Australian Public Health Act 2011 (the Act), from 7 August 2020, children will not be able to enrol in or attend early childhood services unless all immunisation requirements are met.

 The Act states:

 The National Immunisation Program (NIP) provides funded vaccines at specific ages to babies, toddlers, adolescents and adults eligible for a Medicare card.

 The NIP - South Australian Schedule indicates at what ages certain vaccines must be administered.
 These are referred to as schedule points.